Two-dimensional pulse dynamics and the formation of bound states on electrified falling films

 \section{Abstract}

-The flow of an electrified liquid film down an inclined plane wall is investigated with the focus on coherent structures in the form of travelling-wave solutions on the film surface, in particular, single-hump solitary pulses and their interactions.
-The flow structures are analysed first using a long-wave model derived on the basis of thin-film theory and second using the Stokes equations for zero Reynolds number flow.
-Bifurcation diagrams of travelling-wave solutions for the long-wave model are obtained for acute and obtuse wall inclination angles.
+The flow of an electrified liquid film down an inclined plane wall is investigated with the focus on coherent structures in the form of travelling waves on the film surface, in particular, single-hump solitary pulses and their interactions.
+The flow structures are analysed first using a long-wave model, { which is valid in the presence of weak inertia}, and second using the Stokes equations.
 For obtuse angles, gravity is destablising and solitary pulses exist even in the absence of an electric field.
-For acute angles, spatially non-uniform solutions exist only beyond a critical value of the electric field strength; moreover solitary-pulse solutions are present only at sufficiently high supercritical electric field strengths.
+For acute angles, spatially non-uniform solutions exist only beyond a critical value of the electric field strength; moreover, solitary-pulse solutions are present only at sufficiently high supercritical electric field strengths.
 The electric field increases the amplitude of the pulses, can generate recirculation zones in the humps, and alters the far-field decay of the pulse tails from exponential to algebraic with a significant impact on pulse interactions.
-A weak-interaction theory which incorporates long-range effects is developed to analyse attractions and repulsions and the formation of bound states of pulses.
-The infinite sequence of bound-state solutions found for non-electrified flow is shown to reduce to a finite set for electrified flow due to the algebraic decay of the tails.
+A weak-interaction theory predicts an infinite sequence of bound-state solutions for non-electrified flow, and a finite set for electrified flow.
 The existence of single-hump pulse solutions and two-pulse bound states is confirmed for the Stokes equations via boundary-element computations.
-An absolute-convective instability analysis of single-hump pulse solutions is performed both for the long-wave model and for the Stokes equations.
-The electric field is shown to trigger a switch from absolute instability to convective instability, thereby regularising the dynamics, and this is confirmed by time-dependent simulations of the long-wave model.
+In addition, the electric field is shown to trigger a switch from absolute instability to convective instability, thereby regularising the dynamics, and this is confirmed by time-dependent simulations of the long-wave model.